-Growing heirloom tomatoes must be one of summer’s greatest pleasures.
-Heirloom tomatoes are popular with home gardeners because of their tried and true growth habit and predictable flavor and production rate.
+Growing heirloom tomatoes in pots is very doable, and in this post, we’re giving away all our best tips.
+The choice to grow heirloom tomato varieties is very popular with home gardeners because of their tried and true growth habit and predictable flavor and production rate.

 What is an heirloom tomato?